KNerzDHBW/ha-weishaupt/README.md

 No guarantee is provided for correctness, completeness, or safety.

 Use this integration at your own risk.
-It could accidentially set heating parameters to wrong operating values and may cause malfunctions or physical damage to the heating system.
+It could accidentally set heating parameters to wrong operating values and may cause malfunctions or physical damage to the heating system.
-This could happen without explicitly setting it, just by a bug of the Copilot Code.
+This could happen without explicitly setting it, just by a bug in the Copilot code.

 ## Operational Limitations

 - Reading and writing values is not done in real-time.
 Depending on polling interval, request spacing, and verification retries, applying or updating a new value can take minutes.
 - The Weishaupt web interface is highly unstable (at least for some machines).
 Intermittent page load failures, incomplete pages, and temporary login failures are expected.
-Parallel access often leads to incorrect responses which easily can lead to wrong values been set.
+Parallel access often leads to incorrect responses which easily can lead to wrong values being set.
 - To reduce errors, the integration performs updates with pauses between requests and retries failed operations.
 - Do not use the Weishaupt web interface in parallel (browser) while Home Assistant is reading or writing values.
 Concurrent usage can invalidate sessions and cause wrong reads, failed writes, or stale values.
-- Setup username/passwort via the Webinterface (see below) before starting the Addon for the first time.
+- Set up username/password via the webinterface (see below) before starting the AddOn for the first time.

 ## Activating the Webserver